Risk-averse Decision Making with Contextual Information: Model, Sample Average Approximation, and Kernelization: Numerical tests

-Next, we study the performance of the SAA method.
-In the case where the optimal ordering quantity is linear in covariate, the SAA convergence of linear decision rule (LDR) is presented in \ref{ecsec:newsvender-saa-linear}.
-In this part, we assess the performance of RKHS generated by Gaussian kernel and consider the case where demanding quantity is not linearly dependent on covariates: $ Y = \max\{5\inmat{exp}(1+0.5X_1) + 20 \cos (2X_2) + \frac{2X_1+2X_2+24}{2}\epsilon + 100, 0\} , $ where $X_1,X_2,\epsilon$ are independent random variables, each following a truncated standard normal distribution $N(1,0.5^2)$ limited to within $\pm2$ standard deviations from the mean.
+Next, we study the performance of the SAA method in RKHS.
+In this part, we assess the performance of RKHS generated by Gaussian kernel and consider the case where demanding quantity is not linearly dependent on covariates:

+where $X_1,X_2,\epsilon$ are independent random variables, each following a truncated standard normal distribution $N(1,0.5^2)$ limited to within $\pm2$ standard deviations from the mean.
 The exponential dependence is considered in \cite{bertsimas2022data} and sine/cosine dependence is considered in \cite{zhang2024optimal}.
-We focus on the risk-averse contextual newsvendor problem with expected-CVaR.
-See \ref{ecsec:SAA-entropic} for the problem with entropic risk measure.
+We first focus on the risk-averse contextual newsvendor problem \eqref{eqn:newsvendor-expected-cvar} with expected CVaR.

-In this setting, the condtional optimal policy under expected-CVaR is ploted in Figure \ref{fig:ex1-nonlinear-policy-cvar} (a).
-We vary the number of data points $N\in \{25,50,100,200,400,800\}$ and conduct 20 replicate experiments for each sample size.
-Additionally, we assess the performance of the linear decision rule (LDR) and quadratic decision rule (QDR) for comparative purposes.
-We plot the policies derived by SAA method in Figure \ref{fig:ex1-nonlinear-policy-cvar} (b-d).
-We present boxplots of the relative average distances compared to the conditional optimal policy in Figure \ref{fig:ex1-nonlinear-boxplot-cvar}.